Hilaria Baldwin: Career

 In February 2019, Baldwin and her husband spoke to a United Nations panel about food choices and a sustainable planet at the launch of the EAT-Lancet Commission on Food, Health and Planet initiative.
 Baldwin was identified as a "wellness expert" on the panel.

 Baldwin has been on the cover of multiple magazines, the most notable of which include Hello!, Fit Pregnancy, ¡Hola!, Parents; and Belgium's Télépro.

+In September 2025, Baldwin was announced as a contestant on season 34 of Dancing with the Stars; she is paired with professional dancer Gleb Savchenko.